Johann-S/bs-stepper/README.md

 [Demo](https://johann-s.github.io/bs-stepper/)

+If you want to see our last changes it's here: [https://bs-stepper.netlify.com/](https://bs-stepper.netlify.com/)

 Features:

 - Linear stepper
 - Non linear stepper
+- Fade effect with `.fade`
 - Works with Bootstrap 4
 - Works without *dependencies* and **jQuery**
 - Built in UMD to be used everywhere